Triathlon at the 2020 Summer Paralympics

-Paratriathlon at the 2020 Summer Paralympics in Tokyo, Japan, took place at the Odaiba Marine Park.
-It was the second time that paratriathlon was scheduled in the Paralympics.
+Triathlon at the 2020 Summer Paralympics in Tokyo, Japan, took place at the Odaiba Marine Park.
+It was the second time that para triathlon was scheduled in the Paralympics.
 Eight events were contested (four events for men and women each); two more events than previously contested at the 2016 Summer Paralympics.

 The race course consisted of a 750m swim, 20 km bike ride and 5 km run, the swimming part of the race took place at the Odaiba Bay while the cycling and running courses traveled through the West Promenade district of Odaiba, featuring waterfalls and public gardens.

 The 2020 Summer Olympic and Paralympic Games were postponed to 2021 due to the COVID-19 pandemic.
 They kept the 2020 name and were held from 24 August to 5 September 2021.

 Qualification

-There were 80 qualified slots in the paratriathlon (36 male, 36 female and 8 gender free).
+There were 80 qualified slots in the triathlon (36 male, 36 female and 8 gender free).
 The Paralympic qualification period started on 28 June 2019 and was suspended for a period on 16 March 2020 due to the COVID-19 pandemic which caused the 2020 Summer Paralympics to be postponed to August 2021, the qualification ranking period ended on 15 July 2021.